Tuesday, August 26, 2025

 The experience can rewire young brains.
 They become very sensitive to danger.

-We used to think that shouting and screaming weren’t harmful.
-New imaging studies suggest it can have the same effect as physical violence, especially in children.
-In other words, the brain may not always distinguish between ‘words’ and ‘blows.’
+We used to think that shouting and screaming weren’t harmful, either.
+New MRI studies suggest it can have the same effect as physical violence, especially in children.
+Link Again, the findings match my observations from working with trauma survivors.

 A child who is yelled at, feels frightened and helpless.
 The experience can rewire the brain.
+Link

 Adults exposed to violence can also show changes in brain functioning.
 It may be a soldier in combat, but it might also be a woman who witnesses a traumatic accident, or a man who is bullied at work.

-In short, we all have a mental burglar alarm.
+We all have a mental burglar alarm.
 When we experience trauma, that alarm can be set to a hair-trigger.

 If that happens, you will see danger where other people are confident.
 That has a lasting impact.